marcokuhn/ML/README.md

 This repository contains a collection of resources and papers on Diffusion Models and Score-matching Models https://github.com/heejkoo/Awesome-Diffusion-Models

+- Apply Denoising Diffusion Probabilistic Models using the new Hugging Face diffusers package to synthesize music instead of images – https://github.com/teticio/audio-diffusion

 - Unconditional audio generation using diffusion models, in PyTorch https://github.com/archinetai/audio-diffusion-pytorch